Young-Entrepreneurs-Club/young-entrepreneurs-club.github.io/README.md

-# National Founders Club Website
+# Young Entrepreneurs Club Website

 A club for people interested in entrepreneurship.

-Website: nationalfoundersclub.org
+Website: youngentrepreneursclub.org

 How to start in development
 - Run `npm run dev`